Five best practices for improving condo board communications

 2. Publish a condo newsletter

-A newsletter connects owners with their board.
-Any one can write for a newsletter. is an excellent way to keep in touch with owners.
+A newsletter connects owners with their boards.
+Anyone can write for a newsletter.
+It is an excellent way to keep in touch with owners.
 Newsletters do not need to be masterpieces, lengthy tomes or produced with the latest and most fabulous design tools.
-What is important is that it gets done and sent on whatever schedule that was agreed in point 1.
+It is important that it gets done and sent on whatever schedule agreed in the first point.

-An excellent newsletter gets finished.
+An excellent newsletter is one that gets finished.
 If it remains as a draft, no one knows if it is worthy or not.
 Just get it done and into the inboxes of owners.

 If using email marketing software is of interest, here is a link to an industry review of tools.